Showing posts with label meditation. Show all posts

 As I started out learning Tibetan in the early ’70’s, I used to somewhat jokingly translate namtog (རྣམ་རྟོག or རྣམ་པར་རྟོག་པ་) as psychic whirligigs.* Not sure that translation has quite the right spin even if I thought it had the right ring.
 Trains of thought tend to circle back along the same old tracks, so repetitive, even up to the point of becoming obsessive-compulsive (all the more so the more we are blind to it).
 Ruts are good for what?
 Still think my amusing translation was in the right spirit: Lots of spinning motion, no significant progress.
 We’ll talk about bagged cats (བག་ཆགས་) another time.

 (*It’s a challenge to come up with a translation for namtok that covers every instance of its usage.
 It can range from superstition to vain imagining to doubt and hesitation, not to mention anxiety...
 As normal as it is for us to engage in it moment after moment for as long as we shall live, this mental activity is regarded by Tibetan Buddhists as one that engages in its objects with varying doses of attachment, attachment premised on conventional subject-object dualism...
-It gets in the way of true seeing until it doesn’t.)
+It gets in the way of truly seeing until it doesn’t.)

 At the time the initial sense of abiding occurs,